anjomro/camouflage-decryptor/README.md

 #### Advanced: Generate own static key file for larger files

-The tool is able to decrypt files up to 20MB using an embedded key.
+The tool is able to decrypt files up to 10MB using an embedded key.
 For larger files up to 1GB a static key is downloaded to decrypt the file.
 For larger files or to avoid the download of the static key, a custom static key can be supplied.

+A 1GB key can be downloaded from the releases for offline use: [https://github.com/anjomro/camouflage-decryptor/releases/download/v0.3.0/STATIC_KEY_1GB](https://github.com/anjomro/camouflage-decryptor/releases/download/v0.3.0/STATIC_KEY_1GB)

-The key can be obtained using the following steps:
+A larger key can be obtained using the following steps:

 - Setup a virtual machine using Windows XP
   - This can be done using this vagrant box: https://app.vagrantup.com/dvgamerr/boxes/win-xp-sp3